Rondell White

 Rondell Bernard White (born February 23, 1972) is an American former professional baseball player.
 He played in Major League Baseball as an outfielder and designated hitter.
 In addition to being a solid defensive player, White also had a batting average of .300 or higher for four consecutive seasons from 1998 to 2001.

-Pre-Major League Baseball career
+Amateur career

-White is a 1990 graduate of Jones County High School in Gray, Georgia, where he played baseball and basketball.
+White attended Jones County High School in Gray, Georgia, where he played baseball and basketball.
 He was the Atlanta Journal-Constitution's Player of the Year in 1990 and was also selected to the USA Today and Collegiate Baseball All-America squads that year.
+He was also named the Gatorade Player of the Year for Georgia in baseball that year.